Bac Ha Vietnam, what to do and what to visit?

 Hang Tien or Fairy Cave

-In the direction of the Chay river, about six kilometres by boat, you will find yourself, in the heart of the primitive forests cradled by a temperate climate and a relaxing setting between steep cliffs, secular trees and streams.
+In the direction of the Chay river, about six kilometres by boat, you will find yourself in the heart of the primitive forests cradled by a temperate climate and a relaxing setting between steep cliffs, towering trees and babbling streams.
 There, the fairies spring is revealed, which leads you, after two hundred metres, to the fairy cave which is capable of welcoming a good hundred visitors.
 The place is shaped by different levels constituting a fascinating rampart of rocks.
 Legend has it that the fairies wandered there without wanting to leave because of its bewitching decor.
-It’s up to you to browse it to witness that beauty with your own eyes.
+It’s up to you to experience it to witness the beauty with your own eyes.

 Bac Ha Temple

 The 19th century Bac Ha Temple is dedicated to Vu Van Uyen and Vu Van Mat, two brothers to whom Bac Ha owed regional stability at the time.
 The Temple Festival, which takes place on the 7th of the 7th lunar month to pay homage to the Vu heroes, is also a Mecca for lively and fun traditional festivities.